 08:00 Arrive on the wards.

-08:30 Ward round with registrars and the consultant.
+08:30 Conduct a ward round with registrars and the consultant.
 You check in on your patients on the ward.
 You play a part in clinical decisions and create a list of jobs such as doing bloods and writing discharge summaries.

-12:00 After the ward round, you split the jobs between yourself and your colleagues and everyone gets to work on completing these tasks.
+12:00 After the ward round, you split the jobs between yourself and your colleagues and everyone works on completing these tasks.
 During this time, nurses will contact you if they feel a patient is deteriorating and you will deal with these situations as they arise, escalating them to your senior colleagues if any becomes more serious.

-13:00 You have your lunch during your weekly departmental meeting or training session, where presentations are given to update your knowledge about diseases and new types of management available.
+13:00 You have your lunch during which your weekly departmental meeting or training session takes place, where presentations are given to update your knowledge about diseases and new types of management available.

 18:00 After a long day at work, you head home.